By Richard Eber

 Comeau and his wife Tina are the owners of the fledgling company TLC Foods.
-They are one of many people who hold regular jobs that pay the bills to fund starting a business based upon their hobbies.
-In this case Rob Comeau, a computer security consultant by profession, is attempting to start an enterprise that one day might become a full time gig.
+They are one of many people who hold regular jobs that pay the bills to fund starting a business based on their hobbies.
+In this case, Rob Comeau, a computer security consultant by profession, is attempting to start an enterprise that one day might become a full-time gig.

 Following years of having prepared cakes, pies, tortes, and other goodies for his friends, he was encouraged to go commercial.
 Lacking the capital to buy all of the equipment and procure the necessary licenses, Comeau has been using Parma’s facilities as an interim step to ply his trade.

 After glazing a batch of scones hot out of the oven, Comeau proudly displays his efforts that have the word “delicious” written all over them.
 One hopes that he will soon realize the dream of opening a bakery where others can appreciate his culinary talents.